 Is this the top?
-Will the bull market that has been raging on since 2009 come to a shuddering halt in 2018?
+Will the bull market that has been raging on since 2009 come to a shuddering halt this year?
+Was the “Coronavirus Correction” in 2020 just a blip?
+Was it a buying opportunity?
 Is it time to transition from stocks into bonds, cash, beanie babies and gold?

 F*ck if I know.
 And f*ck if anybody else knows either.

-For the past five or six years, people have been predicting that the top has arrived and that a correction is just around the corner.
-And for the past five or six years, these people have been completely wrong.
+For the past few years, people have been predicting that the top has arrived and that a correction is just around the corner.
+And for the past few years, these people have been wrong.

 Let’s have a look at some good examples.